Felicija Bortkevičienė: After World War I

 All her life Bortkevičienė campaigned for democratic liberties and was particularly upset by the December 1926 coup d'état that brought the authoritarian regime of Antanas Smetona.
 Her publications were critical of the regime either directly or indirectly (for example, via examination of negative effects of other authoritarian regimes).
 On 11 March 1927, the printing house was bombed by unknown persons; she lived in a small house near the printing house.
 In his memoirs, Kazys Grinius blamed Voldemarininkai for the explosion, but the group was established only in late 1927 and thus unlikely responsible.
 The explosion was powerful enough to collapse two floors of the building and destroy printing presses.
-However, the newspaper was not discontinued – the same day Lietuvos žinios was printed by a different press.
+However, the newspaper was not discontinued.
+The same day Lietuvos žinios was printed by a different press.
 Bortkevičienė rebuilt the press by October 1928.
 The publication of Lietuvos žinios was temporarily suspended by the government censors four times; the last and the longest time was six months for making fun of a son of Benito Mussolini.
 Bortkevičienė campaigned for amnesty of Juozas Pajaujis who received a death sentence for organizing an anti-Smetona coup in 1927.

 In 1922, she helped reestablish the Lithuanian Women's Union which she chaired until 1928.
 She was also a member of other women's organizations, including Lithuanian Women's Support Committee and Association of Lithuanian Women with Higher Education.
 She also participated in the establishment of the umbrella organization Lithuanian Women's Council in 1928, but became its opponent when the Council became financed and used as a political tool by the Smetona's regime.

-When Soviet Union occupied Lithuania in 1940, the press was nationalized taking away Bortkevičienė's life work and means of living.
+When the Soviet Union occupied Lithuania in 1940, the press was nationalized, taking away Bortkevičienė's life work and means of living.
 In 1945, she was arrested and interrogated by the NKVD several times.
 That negatively affected her health and she died in October 1945 in Kaunas.
 Her funeral was supervised by the NKVD; her body was transported in a simple truck to Troškūnai and buried next to her sister.